krishna16sharma/Skyrim-Chatbot/README.md

 ![Demo2](https://user-images.githubusercontent.com/59202185/197256790-23bca9d3-dee7-4b3a-b6c6-8fe7c5882e31.gif)

 ## Dataset
-The guard dialogues were scrapped from The Unoffical Elder Scroll Pages and a [csv](dataset\guard_dialogues.csv) file was created.
+The guard dialogues were scrapped from The Unoffical Elder Scroll Pages and a [csv](dataset//guard_dialogues.csv) file was created.

 This, in turn, helped me manually create the [intents.json](intents.json) file.

-Using Bag Of Words Representation, we preprocess the JSON and create the [pickle](data.pickle) file which helps to train our model.
-You may directly use this for training or prediction.
+Using Bag Of Words Representation, we can preprocess the JSON and create the afile which helps to train our model.This pickle file may be used directly later for training or for prediction.

 ## How to run
 1. Clone the repo